jphong125/stellaapic/Writerside/topics/Free-Round.md

 Free Rounds HTTP service is securely protected, hence please be sure:
 - player’s browser (end) must NOT be used as initiator of requests to the service;
-- proper IPs are supplied to Pragmatic Play for whitelisting
+- proper IPs are supplied to Lucky Monaco for whitelisting

 ## Overview